ECON 0150 | Economic Data Analysis

 A Lag Plot shows the value today (\(t\)) against the value yesterday (\(t-1\)).

-> autocorrelation tells us today’s value depends on yesterday’s value
+Autocorrelation tells us whether today’s value depends on yesterday’s value.

 Timeseries: Model 1 (Levels)